rust-lang/rust/text/0000-named-field-puns.md

 `field1` and `field2` into values with the same names.
 This RFC introduces symmetric syntax for initializers.

-A family of related structures will often use the same name for the same type of value.
-Combining this new syntax with the existing pattern-matching syntax allows simple movement of data between fields with a pattern match: `Struct1 {
-field1, .. } => Struct2 { field1 }`.
+A family of related structures will often use the same field name for a semantically-shared value.
+Combining this new syntax with the existing pattern-matching syntax allows simple movement of data between fields with a pattern match: `Struct1 { field1, .. } => Struct2 { field1 }`.

 The proposed syntax also improves structure initializers in closures, such as might appear in a chain of iterator adapters: `|field1, field2| SomeStruct {